 To support identification and protection of GDEs under SGMA, The Nature Conservancy (TNC) developed a 2018 report entitled Groundwater Dependent Ecosystems under the Sustainable Groundwater Management Act: Guidance for Preparing Groundwater Sustainability Plans.
 The GDEs Guidance suggests three criteria for assessment of the presence of GDEs: 1) Is the GDE underlain by a shallow unconfined or perched aquifer?
-2) Is the depth to groundwater under the GDEs less than 30 feet?
-3) Is the GDE located in an area known to discharge groundwater (e.g., springs/seeps)?
+2) Is the depth to groundwater (e.g., springs/seeps)?
 These questions were considered during this assessment.